 - Posters presented should be in portrait orientation and size A0.

 - The symposium will be held in the Mathematics department (Zeeman building), which is based on the University of Warwick's main campus, close to Coventry.
-You can download a pdf of the campus map here.

 - View directions for visiting the University of Warwick for further arrival information.